 He claimed that a good and virtuous society wouldn’t need many rules or laws, because the members of such a society would follow automatically the “way of Tao” and the “wisdom and goodness living in their hearts.”

-If we would follow Lao Tzu’s reasoning, most of our contemporary societies would probably rank together in the top 10 of most immoral societies ever.
+If we would follow Lao Tzu’s reasoning, most of our contemporary societies would probably rank very high in the list of most immoral societies ever.
 Globally, the amount of regulations, laws, and the like has exploded, and there seems to be no end to it.

-In any case, when we look at the situation for Thai bodywork, or any other type of unconventional, alternative or traditional bodywork, we notice an increasing total of regulations imposed on practitioners and teachers.
+In any case, when we look at the situation for Thai Massage, or any other type of unconventional, alternative, or traditional bodywork, we notice an increasing total of regulations imposed on practitioners and teachers.

 Of course, all that is to “protect the consumer” against “charlatans,” but it also richly fills the pockets of governments, regulating organizations, and institutes that offer “compliant training.”
-In fact, apart from the financial aspect, it puts a lot of strain and stress on both practitioners and instructors/schools.
+In fact, apart from the financial aspect, it puts a lot of strain and stress on both practitioners and instructors i.e. massage schools.

 But now, let’s take a look at the differences between accreditation, certification, and lineage.